MrSampy/Map-Gen-2D/README.md

-# Map Generator system
+# 2D Map Generator system

 ## Concept Idea

-This system allows you to create, set up and download a procedurally generated map of heights, heat and moisture.
+This system allows you to create, set up and download a procedurally generated 2d map of heights, heat, moisture and biome.
 This can be useful for making games of RoguelIke, RTS, Survival or RPG genres, or for playing D&D;

 ## Description of features
 - The size and quantity of some objects (castles, rivers, roads) depends on the area of the map